The Bigger Picture of Thai Massage

 Transplanting Thai Massage

-- Instead of providing a very affordable healing service for everyone, it turns into a luxury service which only the middle or upper middle class can afford regularly.
+- Instead of providing a very affordable healing service for everyone, it turns into a luxury service that only the middle or upper middle class can afford regularly.

 - Instead of blending Thai Massage into the social fabric, it becomes a totally private and more clinical affair, losing its social and cultural character.